[AN Supposedly work will be calming down a bit in the next few weeks/into early next year - this should make my updates more timely.

 "I should of...I didn't think of it."
 He turned to Nadine.
-"Right before I was released she was visiting and told me she wanted to thank you more formally so she told me to invite you over.
+"Right before I was released she told me she wanted to thank you more formally so she told me to invite you over.
 And then remember?
 At the end of dinner she said you were welcome over anytime."

 "Ralph, why are we talking about this?"

 "Nadine, sharing meals is a big deal amongst wolves.
 Being invited to dinner with the Alpha's is an even bigger one."
 He place his other paw on hers.

 "I didn't even think about it.
 I should have.
 Every few weeks she'd ask about you, if you were coming over again so-", Ralph shook his head.

 "And then you'd mention it to me-",